Odett3/MWL-FrontEnd/README.md

 My aspiration is to make Homemade food trendy again.🍰🍪🍯

+### Goal of the project: ✅✅

+The goal of this project is to build a full-stack working app, practicing what we have learned in the bootcamp while exploring new technologies (I've listed all of these below) .
+I learned how to implement some features independently by doing research and watching tutorials on youtube.

+* Build a full stak working app -> front end and back end
+* Have an initial working version after 2 weeks.**
+* Apply what we learned in Codaisseur's bootcamp
+* Learn and implement new technologies/libraries
+* Showcase and document development skills using:
+  * wireframes as Minimum Viable Product
+  * data models
+  * user stories perspective
+  * agile/kanban project approach
+  * clear and frequent git commit mesages

+🍉 I am in the beginning of my coding adventure so any feedback or constructive critisism  you might have is highly appreciated!

+** (I will still be adding features in my free time and plan on "releasing" the mobile version of this app using 🍉 React Native🍉 very soon )

 ## 👩🏻‍🍳🍪 User Stories:

 1. As a new user/ viewer of the site logged in or not I want to be able to see what kind of food listings are on offer.